arcee-ai/mergekit/README.md

 ### [SCE](https://arxiv.org/abs/2408.07990)

-Building upon TIES, SCE introduces adaptive matrix-level merging weights based on parameter variances.
+SCE introduces adaptive matrix-level merging weights based on parameter variances.
 SCE first selects the top-k% elements from each parameter matrix that exhibit high variance across all delta parameters.
 Following this selection, SCE calculates matrix-level merging weights based on the sum of squares of elements in the delta parameters.
 Finally, it erases minority elements, a step similar to the sign election process in TIES.

 Parameters: